Welcome to Wrexham Season 5. Credit: FX Networks

 | Streaming Platforms | Hulu (US), Disney+ (International) |

-| Episodes | Expected 12–15 (approx. 45 mins each) |
+| Episodes | Expected to be around 10–12 episodes, in line with recent seasons (approx. 45 mins each) |

 | Focus | Wrexham AFC’s first season in the EFL Championship |